ideasonpurpose/docker-wordpress-dev/README.md

 Our primary use case is to enable fast iteration for existing sites.
 With a cloned codebase, a database dump and cached Docker images, a cross-platform development environment can be spun up in a few seconds.

 ## Getting Started

+The **package.json** file is the Single Source of Truth for environment and configuration.
+Settings such as theme-name and devServer port are passed directly from `npm_package_*` environment variables.

 ### Existing Projects